Generic vs. Role-Based Email Addresses: Exploring the Benefits and Drawbacks

 Selecting and managing a generic email address is a crucial aspect of business communication.

-1. Selecting an Appropriate Generic Email Address
+1. Choose the Right Generic Email Address

 One of the primary concerns with generic email addresses is the potential delay in responses.
 To mitigate this, businesses should set clear response time targets.